EntropySynthetica/PacGuildTools/README.md

 # How to run a raffle
 * use /pgt to open the Addons settings page.
 * Select which guild to run the raffle on.
-(This setting also determiens which guild roster is exported to the lua file.)
+(This setting also determines which guild roster is exported to the lua file.)
 * Select if you must be online to win
 * Select Resume from the settings menus
 * use /pgt_raffle to run a raffle.
 The winner will be displayed in your chat.